madebypixel02/minishell/README.md

 ```
 gcc make python-norminette readline (valgrind on Linux)

-Note for MacOS: to install a recent version, you need to use homebrew: brew install readline
+Note for MacOS: to install a recent version of readline, you need to use homebrew: brew install readline
 ```

 * Cloning the Repositories